 Special Rules Regarding the Liability of Dog Owners: Strict Liability for Any Bite

 Many states, including California, have adopted special laws, which have modified “common law” liability rules relating to dog attacks.
 The California Legislature has enacted a law, codified as Civil Code Section 3342, which makes a dog owner subject to strict liability for any dog bite attack.

 The law states: “The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.”

-Frequently, this absolute defense to an action in negligence arises in the voluntary participation in a sporting event.
+Frequently, this absolute defense to an action in negligence arises within voluntary participation in a sporting event.
 It might be applicable in a dog attack case.
-More frequently, the defense of "contributory" or "comparative" negligence may apply.
-This is a negligence of the plaintiff, which has contributed to the injuries he has suffered.
-In most states, including California, the jury may determine a "percentage" of responsibility of the defendant and the plaintiff, and will make the defendant responsible only for his share of liability.
-In California, contributory negligence applies in cases, which are based in strict liability.
+More frequently, the defense of “contributory” or “comparative” negligence may apply.
+This is the negligence of the plaintiff, which has contributed to the injuries he has suffered.
+In most states, including California, the jury may determine a “percentage” of responsibility of the defendant and the plaintiff and will make the defendant responsible only for his share of liability.
+In California, contributory negligence applies in cases, which are based on strict liability.